AsFLY-902/LiteSpeed-Cache-Auto-Excluder/README.md

 # LiteSpeed Cache Auto Excluder
-A lightweight WordPress plugin to that automatically adds exclusions for query strings and cookies on activation.
+A lightweight WordPress plugin that automatically adds exclusions for query strings and cookies on activation.

 ## 🔧 What It Does